Motorcycle Accident Lawyer

 - Those filing against an at-fault party not residing in Tennessee for some time after the accident

 - Those filing against a defendant who is also facing criminal charges for the accident that injured the plaintiff

-Speak with a Tennessee motorcycle accident lawyer for more information about timelines specific to your case.
+The experienced attorneys at our law office in Memphis can explain the timelines that apply to your case.
 Late filing can get your case dismissed, barring you from ever receiving fair compensation.

 What kinds of damages are available after a motorcycle accident in Memphis?

 Motorcycle accident injuries can cost victims thousands or even tens of thousands of dollars.

 The NHTSA places the average cost of motorcycle accident injuries at $10,564 for helmet-wearing patients and $12,291 for non-helmet-wearing patients.
 Head injuries cost patients an average of $27,000.
 The median cost for an injury to lower extremities like the leg, ankle, or foot, is $39,000.